PLAN FOR TOMORROW

 Treatment)

-The IPOST form is a medical order initiated by the patient and family and signed by a physician.
-It allows the patient to communicate key, life-sustaining treatment preferences.
-Benefits of the IPOST include:
+The IPOST form is a medical order started by the patient and family, then signed by a physician.
+It outlines the patient’s preference for life-sustaining treatment.
+Benefits include:

 DNR (Do Not Resuscitate Order)

-A Do Not Resuscitate (DNR) Order is a directive initiated by the patient and family that instructs all medical staff not to initiate any emergency life-saving procedures, including CPR.
-The completion of a DNR Order is not required to receive services; however, benefits of this order include:
+A Do Not Resuscitate (DNR) Order is a directive from the patient and family that tells all medical staff not to perform life-saving measures like CPR.
+While it is not required to receive hospice services, a DNR offers key benefits, including:

 Resources